sozercan/aikit/README.md

 ```json
 {"created":1701236489,"object":"chat.completion","id":"dd1ff40b-31a7-4418-9e32-42151ab6875a","model":"llama-2-7b-chat","choices":[{"index":0,"finish_reason":"stop","message":{"role":"assistant","content":"\nKubernetes is a container orchestration system that automates the deployment, scaling, and management of containerized applications in a microservices architecture."}}],"usage":{"prompt_tokens":0,"completion_tokens":0,"total_tokens":0}}
 ```

+That's it! 🎉 API is OpenAI compatible so this is a drop-in replacement for any OpenAI API compatible client.

 ## Demos